rdfjs/data-model-spec/interface-spec.md

 ### DataFactory

+For default values of the instance properties, see the individual [interface definitions](#data-interfaces)

 **Methods:**

 - `IRI .iri(String iri)` returns a new instance of IRI.
 - `BlankNode .blankNode()` returns a new instance of BlankNode.
-- `Literal .literal(String value, String language, String datatype)` returns a new instance of Literal.
+- Literal .literal(String value, [String languageOrDatatype]) returns a new instance of Literal.
+If languageOrDatatype is an IRI, then a NamedNode is constructed with that IRI, and is used for the value of `.datatype`.
+  Otherwise languageOrDatatype is used for the value of `.language`.
 - `Variable .variable(String name)` returns a new instance of Variable.
 This method is optional.
 - `DefaultGraph .defaultGraph()` returns an instance of DefaultGraph.
 - `Quad .triple(Term subject, Term predicate, Term object)` returns a new instance of Quad with `.graph` set to DefaultGraph.